Fire and rescue services

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australia doesn’t have an embassy or consulate in Zambia.
-The Australian Embassy in Zimbabwe (Harare) can provide consular assistance to Australians in Zambia.
+The Australian Embassy in Harare, Zimbabwe, can also provide consular assistance to Australians in Zambia.

 1 Green Close